-5 Christmas Tree Farms in Little Rock and Central Arkansas
+5 Christmas Tree Farms in Central Arkansas

 Preparing for the holidays?
 Don't wait until the last minute to buy your tree and get stuck with slim pickings a few days before Christmas.
 Bookmark this list of Christmas tree farms in Little Rock and central Arkansas, instead!

 In addition to choosing your tree straight from the crop, most Christmas tree farms offer other fun activities, like hay rides, visits with Santa and the option of chopping down your own Christmas tree, Paul Bunyan-style.
 When your family has slept off the memories of turkey and Black Friday, here's where to buy a Christmas tree in Little Rock and central Arkansas.

 Hop on a free wagon ride into the tree farm to chop down your very own Christmas tree —saws are provided.
 Or, choose the perfect “Living Christmas Tree,” which comes in a potted container and can be planted outdoors after the holiday season.
 Families can also enjoy kid-friendly activities like pig races and a farm zoo.
 And, in the gift shop, choose from thousands of ornaments to adorn your freshly cut tree.
 Not to mention a snack bar for treats.

 13724 Sandy Ann Drive, Little Rock.
 Open Nov.
 19-Dec.
 18: 1-7 p.m.
 Tue.-Fri., 9 a.m.-7 p.m.
 Sat.-Sun.
 Closed Thanksgiving Day.
 Open Black Friday 9 a.m.-7 p.m.
 For info: (501) 888-1129, MotleysTreeFarm.com.